kwingram25/kwi25-sdk/DESIGN.md

 When first starting to work on this, a few points seemed especially important:
 ### Typing
 For developers using the SDK, strong typing is invaluable when working in an editor.
-With the right editor setup a good SDK should convey the correct usage just through auto-correct and auto-complete alone
+With the right editor setup a good SDK should convey the correct usage just through auto-correct and auto-complete alone.

 ### Documentation

-All of the main class methods and important types are explained in Typedoc comments, so as to also be visible during development
+All of the main class methods and important types are explained in Typedoc comments, so as to also be visible during development.

 ### API consistency